tezos/tezos-mirror/docs/developer/snoop_arch.rst

 ---------------------------------------------

 The ``Generator.benchmark`` type defines the interface that each benchmark must implement.
-At the time of writing, this type specifies two ways to provide a benchmark (but more could be easily added):
+At the time of writing, this type specifies three ways to provide a benchmark (but more could be easily added):

 .. code-block:: ocaml